python4astronomers/python4astronomers/source/fitting/sherpa.rst

      g1.ampl        3.14129e+06

 ..
 Note::
-  The values you get depend on both the OS and build type (32 vs 64 bit).
+  The exact values you get depend on both the OS and build type (32 vs 64 bit).

 ..
 Hint::